Bachelor of Science in Elementary Education and Special Education

 Offered By: College of Education

-The Bachelor of Science (BS) in Elementary Education and Special Education degree offered by Grand Canyon University is designed for future teachers interested in working with children in both the general education elementary and special education classroom setting.
-This dual degree program includes coursework that can prepare future educators to teach in elementary settings, as well as coursework that is required of special education teachers working with mild to moderate disabilities in the K-12 setting.
+The Bachelor of Science in Elementary Education and Special Education at Grand Canyon University is a dual degree program that leads to licensure.
+The program includes coursework designed to prepare future educators to teach in elementary settings, as well as coursework that is required of teachers working with mild to moderate exceptionalities in the K-12 setting.

 Loading Form